pelson/pyudunits2/README.md

 ## Key Features

-- **UDUNITS2 Grammar**: The library implements a parser based on the UDUNITS2 grammar, ensuring the grammar serves as the canonical source of truth.
+- **UDUNITS2 Grammar**: The library has a generated parser based on a unit grammar definition adapted from UDUNITS2, ensuring the grammar serves as the canonical source of truth.
-- **Unit Conversions**: Easily convert between related units using simple, vectorized functions.
+- **Unit Conversions**: Easily convert between related units using optimised and vectorised functions.
 - **Symbolic Representation**: Unit symbols are preserved throughout calculations, ensuring precise definitions remain intact.
 - **Optimized Performance**: When using the UDUNITS2 XML database without extensions, the code follows an optimized path for efficiency.
+(Not yet implemented)
-- **Flexible Simplification**: By default, units are not reduced to base units until simplification is explicitly requested, allowing expressions like `mg kg-1` for a mass ratio and `microlitre litre-1` for a volume ratio to be propagated through calculations.
+- **Flexible Simplification**: By default, units are not reduced to base units until simplification is explicitly requested, allowing expressions like `mg kg-1` for a mass ratio and `microlitres per litre` for a volume ratio to be propagated through calculations.
 - **Command-Line Interface (CLI)**: Includes a CLI tool for convenient unit conversion using the UDUNITS2 database.